Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: Normalization

 Apply the distributive law to it and obtain a set of containment implications.
-If one of those containment implications does not use any AC which is ``='', we say that it is a NEQ containment implication.
-We observe that if each NEQ containment implication is true then the $\mu_i$s in $S$ prove containment of the one query to the other, i.e., the above entailment is true.
-Moreover we have used only mappings with all equations being implied by $\beta_2,$ hence we have proven the lemma.
+If one of those containment implications does not use any AC which is ``='', we say that this is a NEQ containment implication.
+We observe that if each NEQ containment implication is true then the entailment \ref{A1-aa} is true, and, hence, the $\mu_i$s in $S$ prove containment of the one query to the other.
+Moreover we have used only mappings that satisfy Lemma \ref{lem-eq-directly}.
+Hence we have proven the present lemma.